 Hence why I am so adamant that this channel deserves a lot more attention from DTC brands.

-This topic poses more divisive questions for DTC brands: Can we use email marketing in a way that’s actually driving acquisition and retention on a large-scale?
+This topic poses more divisive questions for DTC marketing: Can we use email marketing in a way that’s actually driving acquisition and retention on a large-scale?
 Can we email customers in a way that actually results in a positive experience?

 Today, we’re digging into these questions.